f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 Install NGINX App Protect on the Arcadia App in Kubernetes
 ==========================================================
+Now we will be deploying our App Protect policy on the Ingress Controller and exposing our service via NodePort from the ingress controller.
+Normally there would be a load balancer in front of our cluster.
+To save time, the ingress contorller has already been deployed.

 .. image:: images/kubnic.PNG

 1. On the jump host, use the **Applications** menu bar to launch **Visual Studio Code**.